-- (a) With unobstructed crossing bicycles with a lateral speed component of not more than 15 km/h; - (b) In unambiguous situations (e.g. not multiple bicycles); - (c) On flat, horizontal and dry roads; - (d) In maximum mass and mass in running order conditions; - (e) In situations where the anticipated impact point is displaced by not more than 0.2 m compared to the vehicle longitudinal centre plane; - (f) In ambient illumination conditions of at least 2000 Lux without direct blinding sunlight. - (g) In absence of weather conditions affecting the dynamic performance of the vehicle (e.g. no storm, not below 0°C) and - (h) In absence of extreme driving conditions (e.g. harsh cornering).
+- (b) In unambiguous situations (e.g. not multiple bicycles); - (c) On flat, horizontal and dry roads; - (d) In maximum mass and mass in running order conditions; - (e) In situations where the anticipated impact point of the crankshaft of the bicycle is displaced by not more than 0.21 m compared to the vehicle longitudinal centre plane; - (f) KT(3] In ambient illumination conditions of at least 2000 Lux without direct blinding of the sensors (e.g. direct blinding sunlight). - (g) In absence of weather conditions affecting the dynamic performance of the vehicle (e.g. no storm, not below $0^{\circ}$ C) and - (h)[KT(4] In absence of extreme highly dynamic driving conditions (e.g. harsh cornering or turning).